Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pju6G7NEuq8.md

 ### Transcript

-> character customization something cool we wish we could do it oh wish we we we hope we can make it i don't know if it's gonna happen or not depends on time planning yada yada uh but it would be cool
+> character customization something cool we wish we could do it oh wish we we we hope we can make it i don't know if it's gonna happen or not depends on time planning yada yada, but it would be cool